TiagoMaiaL/PiPlayground/README.md

     })
 ```
 - Once pip is possible, use `startPictureInPicture()` and `stopPictureInPicture()` methods to control it
-- Use its delegate (`AVPictureInPictureControllerDelegate`) to check pip state:
+- Use delegation (`AVPictureInPictureControllerDelegate`) to receive its state:
 ```swift
 func pictureInPictureControllerDidStartPictureInPicture(_ pictureInPictureController: AVPictureInPictureController) {
     debugPrint("Pip is active.")